spacetelescope/jwst/docs/jwst/reset/description.rst

 integration.
 If the input science data contains more groups than the reset correction, then correction for those groups is zero.
-If the input science data contains more integrations than the reset correction then the correction corresponding to the last intergration in the reset file is used.
+If the input science data contains more integrations than the reset correction then the correction corresponding to the last integration in the reset file is used.

 There is a single, NCols X NRowss, DQ flag image for all the integrations.